hringham/hringham/README.md

 <h1>Welcome to my portfolio!</h1>

 <h2>😄 About me:</h2>
-<p>I'm a Computer Science student in my second year at Meredith College.
-I am an aspiring game or software developer and am very passionate about computer hardware and programming.
+<p>I'm a Computer Science student in my third year at Meredith College.
+I am an aspiring software or hardware developer and am very passionate about computer hardware and programming.
 I am also studying Business Administration and love to learn about organizations.
 Take a look around and learn more!</p>

 <h2>👩‍🏫 Recent programs:</h2>
 <ul>